doudoudzj/bottlepy/docs/v0.12/configuration.md

       switch_own_debug_mode_to(value)
 ```

-The hook callbacks cannot *change* the value that is to be stored to the dictionary.
+The hook callbacks cannot _change_ the value that is to be stored to the dictionary.
 That is what filters are for.

-## FILTERS AND OTHER META DATA
+## Filters and other Meta Data

-[`ConfigDict`](http://bottlepy.org/docs/dev/configuration.html#bottle.ConfigDict) allows you to store meta data along with configuration keys.
+[`ConfigDict`](configuration.md#bottle.ConfigDict) allows you to store meta data along with configuration keys.
 Two meta fields are currently defined:

 -   help

     A help or description string.
 May be used by debugging, introspection or admin tools to help the site maintainer configuring their application.

 -   filter

     A callable that accepts and returns a single value.
 If a filter is defined for a key, any new value stored to that key is first passed through the filter callback.
 The filter can be used to cast the value to a different type, check for invalid values (throw a ValueError) or trigger side effects.

 This feature is most useful for plugins.
 They can validate their config parameters or trigger side effects using filters and document their configuration via `help` fields: